 But the aftermath was worth it, Ahmad would always say.
 “We had the best two months after that: I got her presents, I took her to Bali – you know Bali?
 Very expensive shit – countless nights of good sex, beautiful lingerie… it was even better than our honeymoon.”

-“Ahmad, let me put it this way,” I said, “Mona has an IQ of a night lamp.
-Huda is a woman who actually has a literary opinion about Hermann Hesse’s novels, Mona wouldn’t be able to tell the difference between Hermann Hesse and her elbow.”
+“Ahmad, let me put it this way,” I said: “Mona has the IQ of a table lamp.
+Huda is a woman who actually has a literary opinion about Hermann Hesse’s novels; Mona wouldn’t be able to tell the difference between Hermann Hesse and her elbow.”

 “Who’s that guy?
 Is he important?”

 “Okay, listen.
 I have a better idea,” Ahmad said, “make her feel as if there is someone else.”